 With that said, prices are also among the highest here.
 Below you can find the average square meter prices for a few projects:

 - Celes Asoke: THB 268,000

 - The Lakes Condominium: THB 187,272

-Phrom Phon is located with proximity to Asoke and you can reach the area on foot.
-It’s primarily known for being one of the best locations to buy lifestyle properties, thanks to its more laidback atmosphere compared to Asoke.
+Phrom Phon is located in proximity to Asoke and you can reach the area on foot.
+It’s primarily known for being one of the best locations to buy lifestyle properties, thanks to its more laid-back atmosphere compared to Asoke.